top of page

 Calculating customer lifetime value (LTV) for a SaaS business

-• When to increase (or decrease) your sales and marketing budget.
+• When to increase (or decrease) your sales and marketing budget

-• What ICPs or verticals you should target to most efficiently grow the business.
+• What ICPs or verticals you should target to most efficiently grow the business

-How to Calculate Customer LTV
+How to Calculate SaaS Customer Lifetime Value

 Formula 1